callmewa/rps-authorization/README.md

 ## Design Principles

 * Separation of authorization concerns from business logic.
 Authorization should be able to determine whether someone is able to perform an action on a resource.
-Favor RP over roles for access control.
+* Favor RP over roles for access control.
 RP are much more fine grained and can be attached to any number of roles.
+* Favor roles over RP for principal assignment.
+Roles easier to manage than list of RPs.
 * Scopes should model the organization structure as much as possible.
 Doing so will reduce confusion and abstraction.
 * Scopes supports inheritance and polymorphism.
 For example, a `group` scope may be used to describe any number types of groups.
 For example, a company may contain many individual groups of Sales, Support and Engineering.
 All scopeIds of the same scope must be unique.
 * ScopeIds can oversee each other.
 The philosophy behind this is fairly simple: one user, group, organization should be able to “oversee” another user, group, organization; one is granted certain RPs on overseen resourceIds.
 Overseer scopes narrows the scope of specific RPs when assigned to the desired roles.